microsoft/Web-Dev-For-Beginners/7-bank-project/3-data/README.md

 ## AJAX and data fetching

-Traditional web sites update the content displayed when the user click on a link or submit data using a form, by reloading the full HTML page.
+Traditional web sites update the content displayed when the user selects a link or submits data using a form, by reloading the full HTML page.
 Every time new data needs to be loaded, the web server returns a brand new HTML page that needs to be processed by the browser, interrupting the current user action and limiting interactions during the reload.
 This workflow is also called a *Multi-Page Application* or *MPA*.

 ![Update workflow in a multi-page application](./images/mpa.png)